Lin-Yuying/GuppyGermlineDNMs/README.md

 ###### GuppyGermlineDNMs

-Script for Lin et al., 2023
+Script for Lin et al., Extensive variation in germline de novo mutations in Poecilia reticulata.
+(2023)

-01 - 05 basic processes for read mapping and genotyping

 detailed tutorial to be finished